CenturyLinkCloud/PublicKB/Release Notes/2015-11-03-cloud-platform-release-notes.md

 * __Intrusion Prevention has been released for General Availability.__ The [Intrusion Prevention or IPS Product](https://www.ctl.io/intrusion-prevention-service/) is now available in all CenturyLink Cloud Data Centers, except for UC1.

-  The product installs the Trend Micro host-based IPS Agent to protect your host against known and unknown vulnerabilities on operating systems and over 100 applications.
-The agent is automatically updated with protection against new vulnerabilities as Trend Micro releases them.
-It also automatically scans your host for newly installed applications every 24 hours, and if any are found, the protection policy is updated accordingly.
-Details on installing IPS and configuring your event notification destinations are available in the [knowledge base](https://www.ctl.io/knowledge-base/security/#1).
+  The product installs a Trend Micro Agent on a host machine to protect that host against known and unknown vulnerabilities to operating systems and over 100 applications.
+The IPS agent automatically scans the host for newly installed applications every 24 hours, and if any are found, the protection policy is updated accordingly.
+The agent is also automatically updated with new Trend Micro patches to protect against new vulnerabilities.
+Details on installing IPS and configuring your event notification destinations are available in the Security section of our [knowledge base](https://www.ctl.io/knowledge-base/security/#1).

-  Highlights of the Product:
-  * Installation of the Trend Micro IPS Agent, protecting against known and unknown vulnerabilities on operating systems and over 100 applications.
-  * Automatic policy updates from newly release vulnerability protection and newly found applications on the host
-  * Ability to install via blueprint to CenturyLink Cloud servers
+  Other Service Highlights:
+  * Installation via Blueprints
-  * Ability to send event notifications via WebHook and Email
+  * Supports event notifications via WebHook and Email
-  * Ability to send event data to a syslog server
+  * Event data captured and forwarded to a syslog server
-  * Data retention of 90 days for all Event Data
+  * 90-day data retention of all event data, to help audits and compliance

 * __AppFog Control Portal UI Enhancements.__ [AppFog](https://www.ctl.io/appfog/) Developers can now perform common actions in the Control Portal UI: